isaaclyman/blackswan-js/README.md

 - Structured improvisation is a first-class feature.
 - For power users, the synth and improviser are user-swappable with minimal headache.

+## Installation

+Via NPM:

+`npm install --save blackswan-js`

+`import blackswan from 'blackswan-js'`

+Alternately, you can add a `<script>` tag referencing "dist/blackswan.js" and the `blackswan` global will be attached to the `window` object.

 ## Basic Features

-After including blackswan.js in a page (or importing it from base.ts):
+After including blackswan.js in a page (or importing it from the NPM package):

 ```javascript
 // Create a song with a title, time signature and tempo (BPM)